State Tax Filing Resources

 Nevada implemented a Commerce Tax, which is an annual tax imposed on the Nevada gross revenue of each entity doing business in the state.
 The Commerce Tax applies to businesses with gross revenue of $4 million dollars.

-The Commerce Tax is not a payroll tax, and Paychex will not be preparing or filing these returns.
+The Commerce Tax is not a payroll tax, and Paychex will not prepare or file these returns.
 However, eligible employers can now take a credit towards their Modified Business Tax (MBT).
 Paychex does report this tax for you and will support this tax credit.

 What is the tax credit towards the MBT?